NastyaNev/NastyaNev/README.md

 `Hi there!
-My name is Anastasia and I'm novice front-end developer.`
+My name is Anastasia and I'm front-end developer.`

 `Skills:`